< back to Blog home

 Oops!
 Something went wrong while submitting the form.

 Wine is a beverage known for the unique ways people consume it.
-Between smelling wine, learning how to decant wine, wine alcohol content, and knowing how to hold a wine glass, there’s a lot to learn about wine
+Between smelling wine, learning how to decant wine, wine alcohol content, serving by-the-glass wine, and knowing how to hold a wine glass, there’s a lot to learn about wine

 Another one of the important wine terms is swirling wine.
 But, why swirl wine?
 Hasn’t the liquid already moved around enough in the bottle?